andy7love/react-redux-sample/README.md

-The purpose of this repository is to learn, try and test some libraries and its features working together.
+The purpose of this repository is to learn, try and test some libraries and their features working together.

 ## Libraries and features tried and tested.
 - React